ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Change Item/endpoint_get_change_item.md

 # GET Change Affected Item
 /changes/&lt;GUID&gt;/items/&lt;GUID&gt;

-Returns a  with a given GUID included in a change with a given GUID.
+Returns a Change Affected Item with a given GUID included in a change with a given GUID.
 The response includes inventory disposition and information about each view of the item, including whether or not the view is included in the change  and whether or not it contains modifications to the working revision.

 * For permanent Changes, when the Item added to the Change is unreleased: